docpad/docpad-plugin-highlightjs/README.md

 ## Usage

-Find example inputs [here](https://github.com/docpad/docpad-plugin-highlightjs/tree/master/test/src/documents) and their corresponding outputs [here](https://github.com/docpad/docpad-plugin-highlightjs/tree/master/test/out-expected).
+Example inputs are [here](https://github.com/docpad/docpad-plugin-highlightjs/tree/master/test/src/documents) and their corresponding outputs are [here](https://github.com/docpad/docpad-plugin-highlightjs/tree/master/test/out-expected).
 For the general gist of things, the following will suffice:

 ### HTML